-When I was a solo practitioner there were times when my insurance billing got months behind.
+When I was a solo practitioner, there were times when my insurance billing got months behind.
 Doing therapy was my focus.
-I ignored my billing until I was in a desperate financial state.
+I ignored my paperwork until I was in a desperate financial state.
 The simple reality that my billings will determine my income in the upcoming weeks did not motivate me.

-No one got into a mental health discipline thinking “It will be so fun to create and maintain a billing system.”
-I know providers who are far worse than me at logging sessions and filing insurance and billing claims.
+No one got into a mental health discipline thinking “It will be so fun to create and maintain systems.”
+I know providers who are far worse than me at logging sessions and filing insurance claims.
 They hate paperwork.
-And they are so bad at it as to regularly lose money for services they have provided but did not bill.
+And they are so bad at it as to regularly lose money for services they have provided but did not do the paperwork.
 They regularly delay billing for months.
-And in some cases they never submit their bills at all.
+And in some cases, they never submit their bills at all.

 It really does not much matter what the system for doing billing is as long as bills go out as often as possible to both clients and insurance companies.
 I learned the hard way.
 Any time frame longer than a week will create problems with collections.
 And with all the software packages that are available today, the maintenance of a billing system should not take near the time that it once did.
 We just need to do it consistently.

-Also, with each client we solicit permission to charge any client financial obligations to the client’s credit card on file.
-This too allows for rapid and efficient collections for any balances that clients may accumulate.
+Also, with each client, we solicit permission to charge any client financial obligations to the client’s credit card on file.
+This too, allows for rapid and efficient collections of any balances that clients may accumulate.